henryoz/simitive-vue/README.md

 ## Features
 - Full ES2015 support with linting for <a href="https://github.com/airbnb/javascript" target="_blank">AirBnB JavaScript style guide</a>.
 - Vueify support for both all-in-one components and separated script, template, and style partials.
-- Synchronised routes and states via vue/vuex-router-sync
+- Synchronised routes and states via vuex-router-sync
 - vue-resource for easy XHR.
 - node-sass support for more powerful stylesheets.
 - Skeleton Vuex store and actions.